solana-foundation/developer-content/content/guides/getstarted/scaffold-nextjs-anchor.md

 ### Project name

-I suggest you do this in the root folder where you want to create your project.
+To create your boilerplate, run: I suggest you do this in the root folder where you want to create your project.
 First, you will be asked to enter your awesome project name.
 I am using hello_solana for now.

 ```
 ┌  create-solana-dapp 2.0.1